ngmaloney/cronget/README.txt

 Description:
 ------------
 This module retrieves remote data via drupal_http_request and saves it.
 It is executed via the cron hook.
-The data is saved in a local table and can also be saved as a node or a block.
+The data is saved in a local table and also saved as a node.
 There is also callback functionality so the remote data can be manipulated after retrieval.

 It was developed by (and for) Bentley College to keep components of their drupal